mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/mxcloudv4/scale-environment.md

 ---
 title: "Scaling Your Environment in Mendix Cloud"
-linktitle: "Scaling in Mendix Cloud"
+linktitle: "Scaling in the Mendix Cloud"
 url: /developerportal/deploy/scale-environment/
-weight: 20
+weight: 25
-description: "Describes how to scale your environments in Mendix Cloud."
+description: "Describes how to scale your environments in the Mendix Cloud."
 tags: ["Scale","Environments","Mendix Cloud","Developer Portal"]
 #To update these screenshots, you can log in with credentials detailed in How to Update Screenshots Using Team Apps.
 ---